-Dental disease and its serious consequences can be avoided by bringing your pet to your veterinarian for regular dental check-ups and teeth cleanings.
-This is why All Creatures Veterinary Care Center offers full dental cleanings as well as a range of dental procedures such as extractions.
+Dental disease and its serious consequences can be avoided by bringing your pet to your trusted local veterinarian for regular dental check-ups and teeth cleanings.
+This is why All Creatures Veterinary Care Center in Sewell, New Jersey, offers full dental cleanings as well as a range of dental procedures such as extractions.

 - Prior to a routine or more complicated dental procedure, we perform a complete physical examination and pre-dental laboratory tests in order to identify any potential health problems that could complicate the use of anesthesia on your pet.